 OK, so this last example of Winter color isn’t an evergreen, but it is an important part of our backyard Winter scene: the dried flowers on our Limelight Hydrangea Tree.
 The texture is so pretty, and the dried blossoms are so delicate.

 So now’s the time to pour through those plant catalogs, or check out plant websites, and plan what you want to see in your garden next Winter!

 Many of these shrubs are sold in the Spring, so you’ll be able to enjoy colors like these next year!

-You can also get more ideas in my two-part post about Fall Garden color:
+You can also get more ideas in my article about Fall garden color: